quicwg/ops-drafts/draft-ietf-quic-applicability.md

 # Introduction

 QUIC {{!QUIC=I-D.ietf-quic-transport}} is a new transport protocol providing a number of advanced features.
-While initially designed for the HTTP use case, like most transports it is intended for use with a much wider variety of applications.
+While initially designed for the HTTP use case, it provides capabilities that can be used with a much wider variety of applications.
 QUIC is encapsulated in UDP.
-The version of QUIC that is currently under development will integrate TLS 1.3 {{!TLS13=I-D.ietf-quic-tls}} to encrypt all payload data and most control information.
+QUIC version 1 integrate TLS 1.3
+{{!TLS13=RFC8446}} to encrypt all payload data and most control information.
 HTTP operating over QUIC is known as HTTP/3.

 This document provides guidance for application developers that want to use the QUIC protocol without implementing it on their own.
 This includes general